top of page

 Rekindling our relationship with nature

-That all got a bit philosophical and psychological.
-Perhaps we should return to a favourite tale of mine that feels good to share for the future.
-It is a lovely one to share on a walk, with queens eating forbidden flowers, princes fleeing serpents in the wild wood, old women appearing from oak trees...
+Both the fox and the bilberry story remind us to value our relationship with nature.
+And I have another favourite tale that echoes this again, this time with an emphasis on reciprocity and a message for the future.
+It is a lovely one to share on a walk, with queens eating forbidden flowers, princes fleeing serpents in the wild wood, wise old women appearing from the inside of oak trees...

 A story for the future: Prince Lindworm (click here to read).